tomrishworth/ws_bootstrap/README.md

 ws_bootstrap
 ============

-A Bootstrap Sass Subtheme by Webscope
+A Drupal Subtheme of Bootstrap Theme with Sass

 Getting Started